SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/TSP/SparseMatrices/README.md

 # SparseMatrices
-Solution of the Travel Salesman Problem (TSP) using HashMaps as base structure to store information.
+Solving the Travel Salesman Problem (TSP) using HashMaps as base structure to store information.

 <table>
   <tr>